 How long will a concrete dome last?

 Concrete domes have incredible longevity.
 We see this in a lot of Roman architecture that’s still standing today.
 They can last for centuries, even while being neglected because both the cement and the polyurethane have no known lifespan.
 According to the Army Corp of Engineers, polyurethane that is not exposed to sunlight won’t weaken over time.
-Cement made with Portland cement is equally strong.
+Concrete made with Portland cement is equally strong.